 Most Common Reason for a Low Appraisal

-The most common reason for a low appraisal in Bloomfield HIlls is a lack of anything to compare it to.
+The most common reason for a low appraisal in Metro Detroit Michigan is a lack of anything to compare it to.
 If, for example, no other three-bedroom, two-bath, ranch-style homes have sold in the area recently, then the appraiser has nothing to compare it against to arrive at a valuation.
 The appraisal then becomes much more of an educated guess and may be lower than what you expected.
 And, as a result, it may damage your chances of getting financing at the current sale price.

 But when the appraisal comes back low, you do have a few options, such as:

 One thing you can do in the case of a low appraisal is simply to move on and start looking at other houses.
 This probably won’t be your first choice, especially if you really love the house, but it is often the easiest and most stress-free way to handle the situation.
 For if you can’t get the appraisal up, then you’ll have to chip in a big chunk of your own money to make up for what your lender is unwilling to lend.

 You can also negotiate and try to get the seller to come down on the price so that it is more in line with the appraisal.
 Sometimes sellers are willing to be a little flexible if they know the alternative is a no sale and a house sitting on the market.